MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 #### See also

-*   [Get started with debugging JavaScript](../javascript/index.md) - a tutorial using an existing, simple webpage that contains a few form controls.
+*   [Get started debugging JavaScript](../javascript/index.md) - a tutorial using an existing, simple webpage that contains a few form controls.

 ### Advantages of the debugger\'s Watch and Scope over console\.log